cswartzvi/hamilton/docs/concepts/best-practices/code-organization.rst

 lot of flexibility.
 Rather than having a single module with all functions defined in it, separating the functions into different modules could be a productivity win.

 Why?
-That's because when you come to tell Hamilton what functions constitute your dataflow (i.e. DAG), you'll be able to simply replace/add/change the module being passed.
+That's because when you come to tell Apache Hamilton what functions constitute your dataflow (i.e. DAG), you'll be able to simply replace/add/change the module being passed.
 So if you want to compute inputs for certain functions differently, this composability of including/excluding modules, when building the DAG provides a lot of flexibility that you can exploit to make your development cycle faster.